lishhhhmm/osm-submit/README.md

 ## Manual Setup (Development)

-If you prefer to run the app without Docker:
+If you prefer to run without Docker:

 **Prerequisites:** Node.js 20+